jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-23-real-time-streaming-with-kafka-and-flink-5/index.md

 ### Flink Pipeline Jar

 The application has multiple dependencies and a single Jar file is created so that it can be specified in the `--jarfile` option.
 Note that we have to build the Jar file based on the [Apache Kafka Connector](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/connectors/datastream/kafka/) instead of the [Apache Kafka SQL Connector](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/connectors/table/kafka/) because the *MSK IAM Auth* library is not compatible with the latter due to shade relocation.
-The dependencies can be grouped as shown below.
+The dependencies are grouped as shown below.

 - Kafka Connector
   - flink-connector-base